 “It’s great for salads because everything can be really thin, and you can also do matchstick style.
 You can cut up cabbage, your lettuce, different fruits you can stick into the salad, like carrots, radishes, etc.”

 “It definitely doesn’t require any advanced technique, or any advanced knowledge in cooking.
 It is a preference thing.
-What’s amazing is at $3, it’s a really low investment to get into something that’s a little more cutting edge and a little more on trend with how we’re cooking.”
+What’s amazing is that this cutting edge knife is great for prepping vegetables and is on trend with how we’re cooking now.”